galeo/transient-showcase/README.md

 ### Basic Infixes

-Infix classes built-in all descend from `transient-infix` and can be seen clearly in the `eieio-browse`.
-View their slots and documentation with `(describe-class transient-infix)` etc. Here you can see what most infixes look like and how they behave.
+Infix classes built-in all descend from<code>transient-infix</code>and can be seen clearly in the<code>eieio-browse</code> View their slots and documentation with<code>(describe-class transient-infix)</code>etc. Here you can see what most infixes look like and how they behave.

 ```elisp